 View #7: Master Bedroom

-The former butler’s pantry, both master bedroom and ensuite are bathed in natural light.
+Repurposing the former butler’s pantry, both the master bedroom and ensuite are bathed in natural light.
 It’s in here that you experience the first intense hit of blue, thanks to the Wolfgang Tillmans photograph.
-Otherwise, the black and white colour coupling is warmed up with off-white walls, notes of cream in yet more pieces by Robert Lemariey (the bedside tables), bespoke headboard and Galerie Chahan bench, and threads of grey in the linen rug by Belgium that’s based on a David Hicks geometric design.
+Otherwise, the black and white colour coupling is warmed up with off-white walls, notes of cream in yet more pieces by Robert Lemariey (the bedside tables), a bespoke headboard and Galerie Chahan bench, and threads of grey in the linen rug that’s based on a David Hicks geometric design.

 View #8: Master Bathroom

 Decidedly 1930s in influence, the Carrara marble bathroom is a celebration of strong, straight lines.
-The miraculously suspended cabinet with a sunken sink is custom-made from solid marble which only adds to the strength of the design narrative – metaphorically and quite literally.
+The miraculously suspended cabinet with sunken sink is custom-made from solid marble which only adds to the strength of the design narrative—metaphorically and quite literally.

 About Champeau & Wilde